 For example, each and every successful person you can think of had moments in their career when the intelligent, “normal” thing to do would be to quit.

 The reason why they ended up being outliers is that they didn’t give up when it would have been the normal intelligent thing to do.
-They buckled down and did whatever they were doing, and did it better.
+They buckled down and kept doing whatever they were doing, and did it better.
+And better.

 For biographies, read whatever you want.
 I’m into rock stars and dictators, for whatever reason.

 And if you’re into marketing, as you should be, here are a few book recommendations: